libgd/libgd/src/readme.txt

 /* Now destroy it */
 gdImageDestroy(im);

-   void gdImageGif(gdImagePtr im, FILE *out) (FUNCTION)
+   void gdImageGif(gdImagePtr im, FILE *out) _(FUNCTION)_
           gdImageGif outputs the specified image to the specified file in GIF format.
 The file must be open for writing.
-Under MSDOS, it is important to use "wb" as opposed to simply "w" as the mode when opening the file, and under Unix there is no penalty for doing so. gdImageGif does not close the file; your code must do so.
+Under MSDOS and all versions of Windows, it is important to use "wb" as opposed to simply "w" as the mode when opening the file, and under Unix there is no penalty for doing so. gdImageGif does _not_ close the file; your code must do so.

 ... inside a function ...